amcq-expeed/OPNXT/docs/generated/PRJ-2025-0006/SRS.md

 - Acceptance Criteria: TBD

 ## 5. Nonfunctional Requirements
-- Performance / Security / Compliance: The system SHALL Allow users to create and manage profiles.
+- Performance / Security / Compliance: The system SHALL Allow users to create and manage their profiles.

 ## 6. Other Requirements
-- Success Metrics: The system SHALL Enable data storage and retrieval.
+- Success Metrics: The system SHALL Support data storage and retrieval.